jurentie/marvel/README.md

-# Justin Rentie Portfolio
+# Marvel Character Database/Search

-This website was cretaed to deomonstrate some of my skills in web design, as well as a means to advertising who I am and what I can do for potential employers or people looking for a website.
+I developed this website as a side project aimed at honing my skills in crafting web applications that interact seamlessly with APIs.
+Leveraging the Marvel API, this platform dynamically retrieves and presents data to users, seamlessly integrating a search feature designed to locate specific Marvel superheroes.

-To view the live site, hosted by github pages, head to [jurentie.github.io/portfolio](https://jurentie.github.io/portfolio)
+To view the live site, hosted by github pages, head to [jurentie.github.io/marvel](https://jurentie.github.io/marvel)